 - Cost-effectiveness.
 This country is a real gift for those who want quality IT services at a low price.
-Companies in Ukraine charge from $25 - $50 per working hour, while in other regions prices are 2-3 times higher.
+Companies in Estonia charge from $25 - $50 per working hour, while in other regions prices are 2-3 times higher.

 - Trade openness.
-Ukraine has a visa-free regime with Western Europe and a time difference of only 1 hour, which makes this country convenient to visit if you want to personally control the development process.
+Estonia has a visa-free regime with Western Europe and a time difference of only 1 hour, which makes this country convenient to visit if you want to personally control the development process.
 In addition, the country conducts trade with the EU and EFTA countries, uses English as a working language, has the same working values as Western countries, which also contributes to fruitful and comfortable cooperation.

 E-commerce website development cost in biggest tech hubs